monsoonmaelstrom/book2/book2.md

 “Giorgi, hold up a minute,” I call out.
 He pauses up ahead.
 When I catch up, Gavin, Peter, and Liam are all waiting with him.
 “You guys go ahead,” I tell them.
 “We’ll catch up.”

 I stand there waiting until they start moving and are well out of earshot.
-“It might be useful for you to keep coming to these, but I think it would be more useful for you to meet me in stables.
+“It might be useful for you to keep coming to these, but I think it would be more useful for you to meet me in the stables.
 Say around one?”

 “Okay.”